Myths and Facts Affording Private Higher Education

 Cost is a real concern for students and families.
 Yet when you consider the return on investment, the long-term value of college is clear.
 College graduates earn more—almost $1M!—and are more likely to be employed.

-96.5 percent of Susquehanna University graduates are employed or pursuing advanced degrees six months after graduation.
+96 percent of Susquehanna University graduates are employed or pursuing advanced degrees within months of graduation.

 That’s great news in any economy.
 At many large institutions it takes five years or more to complete a bachelor’s degree.
 Susquehanna students earn their degrees in four years (or less)!